gotson/komga-website/website/docs/introduction.md

 | Docker arm64 | :heavy_check_mark: |
 | Docker arm   | :x:                |

-When using the `jar`, you will need to provide the native library yourself, and run Java with the correct arguments.
-You can check for more details [here](https://github.com/gotson/NightCompress/#requirements).
+When using the `jar`, you will need to provide the native library yourself, and run Java with the [correct arguments](https://github.com/gotson/NightCompress/#requirements).

 ### Komga server compatibility